PedroMD/scd-16-09/README.md

 ## Testing

-Simply run `npm test` to test all unit testing in /test/api.test.js
+Simply run `npm test` to test all unit-testing in /test/api.test.js
 ### Scaffolding

 You can issue `npm test` to generate some random data only, if you tell it not to clean the DB after all tests are done.
 Just set the `testing.cleanDB` to false, on your config file (default.json, if you haven't specified otherwise)